ankit1208/ankit1208/README.md

 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning reactjs,django.
 - smart work over hardwork
-- what do you think came first chicken or egg?
+- what do you think came first chicken or egg?.

 <!---